open-policy-agent/opa/docs/docs/policy-testing.md

 FAIL: 1/1
 ```

-Just as in regular evaluation, test-case data doesn't need to be declared as inline Rego, but can be loaded from json and yaml data files:
+Just as in regular evaluation, test-case data doesn't need to be declared as inline Rego, but can be loaded from JSON and YAML data files:

 **file_example_test.rego**: